jaredhendrickson13/pfsense-api/README.md

 </details>

+[!IMPORTANT]
-**Note:** `application/x-www-form-urlencoded` is suitable for GET or DELETE requests with string, integer, or boolean data types.
+`application/x-www-form-urlencoded` is suitable for GET or DELETE requests with string, integer, or boolean data types.

 ## Queries